Jason Done: Theatre

 Done later appeared in a travelling production of Macbeth, which was held at the Royal Exchange, Manchester, in Manchester.

 Television

 In May 2014, Done appeared as Andrew Wendell in Casualty and in October 2014 as Paul Brightway in the story "The Lions of Nemea", part of series 8 of the ITV drama series Lewis.
-He also started in Closets, a short film.
+He also starred in Closets, a short film.
 On 7 February 2016, Done appeared in the TV series Vera.
 In 2016, he appeared in the ITV/Netflix series Paranoid.
+Done later joined the cast of the soap opera Emmerdale as guest character Steve Sykes, with his first appearance airing on 24 July 2026.

 Narration

-Done narrated the BBC Three documentary series Junior Doctors: Your Life in Their Hands, its 2014 spin-off Junior Paramedics, the BBC TV series Hair, the BBC series Emergency Rescue Down Under and the Channel 5 documentaries Can't Pay We'll Take It Away, Inside Kings Cross: The Railway and Paddington Station 24/7 along with Ice Lake Rebels & the UK narration to Monsters Inside Me.
+Done narrated the BBC Three documentary series Junior Doctors: Your Life in Their Hands, its 2014 spin-off Junior Paramedics, the BBC series Hair, the BBC series Emergency Rescue Down Under and the Channel 5 documentaries Can't Pay We'll Take It Away, Inside Kings Cross: The Railway and Paddington Station 24/7 along with Ice Lake Rebels and the UK narration to Monsters Inside Me.